microsoft/vscode-docs/docs/editor/extension-marketplace.md

 Each extension in the list includes a brief description, the publisher, the download count, and a five star rating.
 You can select the extension item to display the extension's details page where you can learn more.

+> [!NOTE]
-> **Note:** If your computer's Internet access goes through a proxy server, you will need to configure the proxy server.
+> If your computer's Internet access goes through a proxy server, you will need to configure the proxy server.
 See [Proxy server support](/docs/setup/network.md#proxy-server-support) for details.

 ## Install an extension